 Joining a student club or honor society is a great way to get involved during your time here at UB.
 Think about what you are interested in and what you really love to do.
 There are over 200 clubs and organizations including academic clubs, volunteer & service clubs, sports clubs, religious clubs, special interest clubs and more!

 Check out UBLinked to find the best way for you to get involved.

 Circle K (CKI): CKI is an organization for college and university students who are responsible citizens and leaders with a lifelong commitment to community service.
 This student club offers 1-3 volunteer opportunities a week, including a monthly Food Bank of WNY service project, Ronald McDonald and Buffalo ReUse.
 Meetings are held weekly on Mondays at 6:30 pm in 235 Student Union.
 The purpose of meetings is the organize community service events for the club to serve, as well as to make new friends.
 For more information, contact MaryKate Waringa at firstname.lastname@example.org Hope to see you there!

-The Center for Student Leadership and Community Engagement supports the efforts of these distinct Honor Societies.
+The Office of Student Engagement supports the efforts of these distinct Honor Societies.

 Tau Sigma-National Honor Society for Transfer Students: is an academic honor society designed specifically to recognize and promote the academic excellence and involvement of transfer students.
 With 110 chapters across the nation we are able to recognize the academic achievement of the most outstanding transfers nationwide and, in the process, help universities better serve their transfer population.
 The invitation to membership is offered only at the end of your first semester at UB.
 Qualifications for membership include earning a 3.5 GPA for your first UB semester and having transferred with at least 24 credit hours.
 Local chapter website: http://wings.buffalo.edu/students/greeks/ts , national website: http://www.tausigmanhs.org